35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 According to the [BBC News](https://www.bbc.co.uk/news/articles/c62z6gpg8e6o) the HBF has called for the 35% affordable housing requirement to be reduced to 25%, in a [report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) on housing development in London.
 The Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) add that developers are demanding an even bigger cut, to between 10-15%.
 In Southwark both British Land and Berkeley Homes, the developers of [Canada Water](https://www.salamandernews.org/canada-water-developer-requests-reduction-in-affordable-housing/) and the [Aylesham Centre](https://www.35percent.org/posts/aylesham-centre-planning-application-rejected/) respectively are already seeking to reduce affordable housing to these levels.

-And the developer's campaign looks like it is succceeding - a [Guardian article](https://www.theguardian.com/commentisfree/2025/oct/15/labour-housing-memo-leak-steve-reed) by Aditya Chakraborttyreveals that the Steve Reed, the new government's new housing minister, is poised to reduce affordable housing requirements in London down to 20% and suspend[ CIL, the community  infrastructure levy](https://assets.publishing.service.gov.uk/media/5f2adbdae90e0732dbca7a6b/The_Value_and_Incidence_of_Developer_Contributions_in_England_201819.pdf), which pays for such things as new GP surgeries, needed to support big new developments.
+And the developer's campaign looks like it is succceeding - a [Guardian article](https://www.theguardian.com/commentisfree/2025/oct/15/labour-housing-memo-leak-steve-reed) by Aditya Chakraborttyreveals that the Steve Reed, the new government's new housing minister, is poised to reduce affordable housing requirements in London down to 20% and suspend[ CIL, the community  infrastructure levy](https://assets.publishing.service.gov.uk/media/5f2adbdae90e0732dbca7a6b/The_Value_and_Incidence_of_Developer_Contributions_in_England_201819.pdf), which pays for the social infrastructure needed to support big new developments, such as new GP surgeries,

 #### What we think -  NHG 'Delay, baby, delay'